Controlling an Invasive Species: Spongy Moths

-Last summer, Gypsy Moth (Lymantria dispar dispar) populations were booming.
+Last summer, Spongy Moth (Lymantria dispar dispar, formerly known as LDD or Gypsy Moth) populations were booming.
 Many people were asking questions about the caterpillars eating their trees, so we wrote a blog about it.
 Now that spring has sprung and the days are getting longer and warmer, we are anticipating an echo-boom of the invasive moths again this summer.
-Gypsy Moth outbreaks occur approximately every 7–10 years and last typically 3–5 years.
+Spongy Moth outbreaks occur approximately every 7–10 years and last typically 3–5 years.

-Unfortunately, there aren’t enough natural predators that can tolerate the irritating hairs of the Gypsy Moth to help control their populations.
-Insect-loving and caterpillar-eating birds like Cuckoos are not common enough to effectively control the bursts of Gypsy Moth populations.
+Unfortunately, there aren’t enough natural predators that can tolerate the irritating hairs of the Spongy Moth to help control their populations.
+Insect-loving and caterpillar-eating birds like Cuckoos are not common enough to effectively control the bursts of Spongy Moth populations.

 While these invasive moths are a common invader in our nature sanctuaries, they are often found in urban settings as well.
 You may find egg masses on your outdoor furniture, camping equipment, trailers, as well as on the bark of trees.
 They tend to prefer sheltered areas and the underside of branches.